 | Data Source | What It Contributes |

-| Infrastructure Scanners | Finds the technical flaws. |
+| Infrastructure Scanners | Identifies technical vulnerabilities. |

-| App Security Tools (SAST/SCA/DAST) | Finds code and dependency issues. |
+| App Security Tools (SAST/SCA/DAST) | Finds code, dependency, and application issues. |

-| Cloud Security Platforms | Adds configuration context. |
+| Cloud Security Platforms | Provides cloud configuration and exposure context. |

-| CMDB / Asset Inventory | Tells you who owns what and why it matters. |
+| CMDB / Asset Inventory | Shows ownership, criticality, and business value. |

-| SIEM / Logs | Shows active attack signals. |
+| SIEM / Logs | Highlights suspicious activity and attack signals. |

-| Network Threat Detection | Reveals exposure and attack paths. |
+| Network Threat Detection | Reveals exposure, attack paths, and network risk. |

-- Cloud vulnerability correlation for dynamic environments.
+- Cloud vulnerability correlation for changing cloud environments.

-- Credentialed scan data for deeper accuracy.
+- Credentialed scan results for better accuracy and deeper visibility.

 How Does Risk-Based Vulnerability Management Improve Remediation Outcomes?

-- Grouping related vulnerabilities into single tickets.
+- Grouping related vulnerabilities into actionable tickets.

-- Tracking performance against vulnerability SLAs.
+- Tracking remediation progress against defined SLAs.

-- Faster patching cycles.
+- Faster patch deployment.

-- Better compliance postures.
+- Improved compliance performance.

-- A measurable improvement in overall security resilience.
+- Stronger overall security resilience.

 What Common Vulnerability Correlation Mistakes Create Triage Debt?

-- Chasing AI-generated false positives that lack context.
+- Investigating alerts that lack supporting context.

 Vulnerability Scanner Data Correlation Best Practices for Sustainable Risk Reduction